Breaking the gridlock in Mixture-of-Experts: Consistent and Efficient Algorithms: Introduction

-Taking conditional expectation in \prettyref{eq:kmoe}, we can see that the mapping $\bx \mapsto f(\bx) \define \Expect[y|\bx]$ is a $1$-hidden layer gated neural network with activation function $g$.
-MoE based neural networks such as GRUs, Sparsely-gated-MoEs have been widely successful and acheived state-of-the-art results in challenging tasks such as machine translation \citep{empiricalgru, SMMD+17, vaswani2017attention}.
-In these architectures, parameters are usually learnt through gradient descent on a non-convex function loss function.
-However, these methods do not possess any theoretical guarantees.
-The $k$-MoE model in \prettyref{eq:kmoe} is a stricter generalization of the mixture of generalized linear models (M-GLMs) \citep{SedghiA14a,SIM14,YCS16,zhong16glm}; indeed, letting $\bw_i^\ast=0$ in \prettyref{eq:kmoe}, we recover the latter.
-The M-GLMs are also widely used in a myraid of fields such as biology, ecology, finance, and statistics, etc., where the learning is usually done through a combination of spectral methods and local methods such as EM.
-A major limitation of these spectral methods is that they rely very critically on the fact that the mixing probability is a constant and hence they do not generalize to MoEs (see \prettyref{sec:algorithmsmoe}).
-In addition, the EM algorithm, which is the workhorse for learning in parametric mixture models, is prone to bad local minima \citep{SedghiA14a,bala17,zhong16glm} (we independently verify this in \prettyref{sec:experiments}).
-Given these theoretical shortcomings and practical relevance of the MoE models, we are motivated to ask the following question:
+This problem of learning MoE has been a long standing open problem for more than two decades, even though it is a fundamental building block of several state-of-the-art gated neural network architectures.
+Gated neural networks such as GRUs and Sparsely-gated-MoEs have been widely successful in challenging tasks like machine translation \citep{empiricalgru, SMMD+17, vaswani2017attention}.
+Parameters are typically learnt through (stochastic) gradient descent on a non-convex loss function.
+However, these methods do not possess any theoretical guarantees, even for the simplest gated neural network, which is the MoE.

+On the other hand, existing guarantees for simpler models without gating units do not extend to MoEs.
+Consider the mixture of generalized linear models (M-GLMs) \citep{SedghiA14a,SIM14,YCS16,zhong16glm}, which is a strict simplification of the $k$-MoE model in \prettyref{eq:kmoe}, where $\bw_i^\ast=0$ for all $i\in\{1,\ldots, k\}$.
+The learning in M-GLMs is usually done through a combination of spectral methods and greedy methods such as EM.
+A major limitation of these methods is that they rely critically on the fact that the mixing probability is a constant and hence they do not generalize to MoEs (see \prettyref{sec:algorithmsmoe}).
+In addition, the EM algorithm, which is the workhorse for learning in parametric mixture models, is prone to bad local minima \citep{SedghiA14a,bala17,zhong16glm} (we independently verify this for MoEs in \prettyref{sec:experiments}).
+These theoretical shortcomings and practical relevance of the MoE models lead to the following fundamental question:

 Can we find an efficient and a consistent algorithm (with global initializations) that recovers the true parameters of the model with theoretical guarantees?